 Now that you have access to the best practices of turning a cause into a movement, ask yourself whether there’s an issue you’d like to build momentum around.
 Use these tips as a guide when you begin a free trial of NationBuilder, or schedule a time to meet with someone on our sales team if you’d like a little more guidance.

-Line Kristensen is an Enterprise Account Manager at NationBuilder and has worked with and on numerous campaigns in Europe, the Middle East, Africa and the U.S.
+Line Kristensen is Director of Business Development at NationBuilder and has worked with and on numerous campaigns in Europe, the Middle East, Africa and the U.S.